Interpreting American History 2014-15

 Interpreting American History

-Join us for the third annual Interpreting American History Lecture Series at Rutgers, The State University of New Jersey.
-This series probes a wide range of issues concerning capitalism in the history of the United States.
+Join us for the fifth annual Interpreting American History Lecture Series at Rutgers, The State University of New Jersey.
+This series probes a wide range of issues in American History.

-THANK YOU TO OUR CO-SPONSORS: American Studies Department, Graduate Student Association, History Department, Institute for Research on Women, Office of the Dean of the School of Arts and Sciences, Technologies Without Borders: Technologies Across Borders; Centers for Global Advancement and International Affairs.
+THANK YOU TO OUR CO-SPONSORS: Graduate Student Association, History Department, Institute for Research on Women, Office of the Dean of the School of Arts and Sciences; Center for Race & Ethnicity; Centers for Global Advancement and International Affairs: Global Health!
+Biennial Theme.